frankyeh/DSI-Studio-Website/doc/cli_exp.md

 |---------------|-------------|---------------------------------------------------------------------------------|
 | `source`      |             | Specify the path for the FIB file.                                              |
 | `export`      |             | Specify the metrics to export (e.g., `qa`, `iso`, `dti_fa`, `ad`, `md`).
 Metrics are saved as `.nii.gz` files. |

+to export image to the template space, specify --export_to_mni (supported after Oct/2025)

 ---